 So how are you coming along with your goal?

-As a ghostwriter, I see many people procrastinate about writing their books.
-There are many “good” reasons why their book projects get shoved to the back of the closet.
+Unfortunately, I see many people procrastinate when it comes to writing a book.
+I receive many emails from authors who need help.
+Many decide to shelve their projects for a month or two, which extends to a year or two.
+I understand.
+There are many excellent-sounding reasons why their book projects get shoved to the back of the closet.

 What’s the result?

 If you have a strong idea for a book, it’s important to write your book NOW.
 Don’t wait.
 I can’t emphasize this enough.

 In a year you’ll still be thinking about writing a book.

 Looking into my virtual crystal ball I can see that you have been pondering this book for several years.
 It’s been on your mind a lot.
 Maybe it is what you think about just before you drift off to sleep.
 It’s your dream.
 When you don’t pursue your goals to the best of your ability that failure can haunt you.

 If you wait and do nothing, several more years will pass.
 Decades even.

 I receive emails routinely from authors who are passionate about writing a book.
 Beyond any other goal, they want to write.
 However, they often tell me: “I’m not quite ready to start.”

 Now, I will try to stay in touch with these folks throughout the year, contacting them regularly.
 My purpose is to help them complete their project.
 Their reply is often the same.